 Traditions

-Aside from New Year’s Eve, there are other important days of the 15-day Chinese New Year Festival, including:
+Aside from New Year’s Eve, there are other important days of the 15-day Lunar New Year festival, including:

 JIE CAI CENG: Welcoming the Gods of Wealth and Prosperity

-On the fifth day of New Year’s, it is believed that the gods of prosperity come down from the heavens.
+On the fifth day of Lunar New Year, it is believed that the gods of prosperity come down from the heavens.
 Businesses will often participate in setting off firecrackers as they believe it will bring them prosperity and good fortune for their business.

 YUAN XIAO JIE: Festival of Lanterns

-The 15th day of the New Year is known as the Festival of Lanterns and marks the end of the Chinese New Year celebrations.
-All types of lanterns are lit throughout the streets and often poems and riddles are often written for entertainment.
+The 15th and final day of the New Year is known as the Festival of Lanterns, marking the end of the Chinese New Year celebrations.
+All types of lanterns are lit throughout the streets, and poems and riddles are often written for entertainment.

 Symbols